vsrinivas/fuchsia/fuchsia_paver.md

 * [Google Pixelbook](hardware/pixelbook.md)

 Paving should occur automatically after the device is booted into Zedboot from the USB drive.
-After the paving process completes the system should boot into the Zircon kernel.
-After paving, the whole system is installed on storage.
+After the paving process completes, the system should boot into the Zircon kernel.
+After paving, the whole system is installed on internal storage.
 At this point the USB key can be removed since the system has everything it needs stored locally.
 If you plan to re-pave frequently it may be useful to keep the USB drive inserted so your system boots into Zedboot by default where paving will happen automatically.
 After the initial pave on UEFI systems that use Gigaboot, another option for re-paving is to press 'z' while in Gigaboot to select Zedboot.
 For vboot-based systems using the USB drive is currently the only option for re-paving.
-In all cases the bootserver needs to have been started with `fx boot-paver <target_type>`
+In all cases the bootserver needs to have been started with `fx boot <target_type> -w 150`

 ## Troubleshooting